-The Regional Policy Statement (RPS) is currently under Review itself, and may be further advanced in that process by the time the District Plan Review is Notified.
-Amendments to this evaluation may be required to accommodate that change.
+The Regional Policy Statement (RPS) is currently under Review, and has been Notified.
 The District Plan must give effect to the Operative Regional Policy Statement and must have regard to a Proposed Regional Policy Statement.
 District Authorities must also prepare Plans that are not inconsistent with any Regional Plan.

 The Operative Regional Policy Statement 1998, contains a very significant number of references to Tangata Whenua in its Objectives and Policies which are directly relevant to this Chapter and are (abridged) below.
 The prevalence of references to Tangata Whenua elevates the weight apportioned to the subject.
-The importance of provision for Tangata Whenua is mirrored, if not increased in the Proposed RPS, and cascaded down into the Operative Regional Plans.
+The importance of provision for Tangata Whenua is mirrored, if not increased in the Proposed RPS, and if approved, will cascade down into the Regional Plans.